-The conflicts element may be a child of any Group or Rule, and it specifies the id property of another Group, Rule, or Value whose selection conflicts with this one.
-Each conflicts element specifies a single conflicting Item using its idref attribute; if the semantics of the benchmark need multiple conflicts, then multiple conflicts elements may appear.
+The conflicts element may be a child of any Group or Rule, and it specifies a list of the id properties of other Group or Rule item whose selection conflicts with this one.
+Each conflicts element specifies a single conflicting Item using its 'idref' attribute; if the semantics of the Benchmark need multiple conflicts, then multiple conflicts elements may appear.
 A conflicts element must be empty.